 The PSC is a full-service mental health clinic open to UMass students, staff and faculty as well as members of the community.
 We provide adult and child individual therapy.
 Our child therapy services can include parenting skills and techniques.
 We also provide couples and group therapy options.
 The PSC provides a comprehensive list of assessment services to include full neuropsychological assessments, learning disabilities testing, a streamlined ADHD assessment, and school admission testing.
 Our therapy groups can vary throughout the academic year and we encourage peole to view the New Services page of this website to see which groups are currently being run.
 The PSC also has specialized outreach program including our SCHOOL OUTREACH TEAM which provides services for area schools.
 Please see our New Services page on this website for a full description of our school outreach services.

 The PSC is a training clinic for Ph.D. level students.
-Our services are provided by our advanced-level students supervised by licensed psychologists who are either on the faculty in the Department of Psychology and/or who are working in the community as licensed psychologists.
+Our services are provided by our advanced-level students supervised by licensed psychologists who are either on the faculty in the Department of Psychological and Brain Sciences and/or who are working in the community as licensed psychologists.
 Our supervisory staff has a wealth of experience in both direct provision of therapeutic services and in supervision of advanced-level students.

 Yes, the PSC Clinical Supervisors are all licensed psychologists with many years of clinical experience.
 Each of our students is a member of a Clinical Team headed by a licensed Clinical Supervisor.
 In the case of our assessment teams, each is headed by a licensed neuropsychologist.
 Our Clinical Supervisors are legally responsible for all work completed by a student on their team.
 Thus all activities are not only supervised by our Clinical Supervisors, but all reports and necessary documentation is signed by a licensed clinical supervisor and are as valid as reports or documentation provided by any other licensed psychologist.